Online growth prospects help Japan's Recruit shine in market debut

 But the global staffing market is highly fragmented and in terms of just staffing-related revenue, Recruit ranked no. 5 in the world in 2012 with a 1.5 percent market share.
 That compares to 6.5 percent for Adecco, according to Staffing Industry Analysts.

-Founded in 1960 by Hiromasa Ezoe, a Tokyo University student, Recruit grew rapidly but stumbled in the late 1980s, when it became the centre of a shares-for-favours corruption scandal that brought down the Japanese government.
+Founded in 1960 by Hiromasa Ezoe, a Tokyo University student, Recruit grew rapidly but stumbled in the late 1980s, when it became the center of a shares-for-favors corruption scandal that brought down the Japanese government.

-Recruit made 1.2 trillion yen (7.07 billion pounds) in operating revenue in the past financial year, an increase of 13.6 percent, helped by its Indeed.com unit and a favourable exchange rate.
+Recruit made 1.2 trillion yen ($11 billion) in operating revenue in the past financial year, an increase of 13.6 percent, helped by its Indeed.com unit and a favorable exchange rate.
 But net income declined 9 percent as operating expenses increased.

 (Editing by Edwina Gibbs)